Updated: Aug 22, 2021

-Its not often that I as a therapist do disclose my inner self to my clients, although I believe in a beneficial aspect of self disclosure in the therapy room, I do hold tight on those ethical and professional boundaries of mine, however, there have been times when I just let it go...!
+It's not often that I as a therapist do disclose my inner self to my clients, although I believe in a beneficial aspect of self-disclosure in the therapy room, I do hold tight on those ethical and professional boundaries of mine, however, there have been times when I just let it go...!

 Contrary to all those beliefs, us therapists are human too!

-I believe that sharing with our clients how we have been moved and effected by those profound emotions, at times, empower the direction of the client narrative, to ascertain the mutual feeling is felt by the therapist themselves it represent a strong dynamic in terms of trust and vulnerability, also affirms the interactive process between the client and their counsellor.
+I believe that sharing with our clients how we have been moved and effected by those profound emotions, at times, empower the direction of the client narrative, to ascertain the mutual feeling is felt by the therapist themselves it represents a strong dynamic in terms of trust and vulnerability, also affirms the interactive process between the client and their counsellor.

-Powerful human connections enables self growth and compassion.
+Powerful human connections enable self-growth and compassion.

 SE27 London | Counselling for Anxiety, Depression, Trauma, Narcissistic Abuse,

 Bereavement and more